Eswar-deep/job-alert/README.md

 - Make sure your bot is not blocked by your Telegram account.
 - You may have already gotten the notification for the job applications.

-**Q: Scheduled runs don't happen in my forked repo!**
-- This is a GitHub limitation.
-Scheduled workflows are not reliably triggered on forks.
-Use manual runs or set up the project as a standalone repo.

 **Q: How do I test Telegram notifications?**
 - Run the bot manually with `python main.py` after setting up your `.env` or repository secrets.
 - You should receive a test message if there are new jobs.